-- Fair value of investments in level 1 of the fair value hierarchy is based on quoted prices in active markets while level 2 investments are based on pricing in other trading markets.
+- Fair value of investments in Level 1 of the fair value hierarchy is based on quoted prices in active markets while Level 2 investments are based on pricing in other trading markets.
 Certain investments are valued at the net asset value of the underlying investments.
 Level 3 investments are valued by the General Partner.
-Fair values were provided by outside investment managers or consultants, which management has reviewed for reasonableness. - Fair value of 2016 land donation was based on appraised values. - Estimated useful lives of fixed assets are generally based on past experience with similar assets.
+Fair values were provided by outside investment managers or consultants, which management has reviewed for reasonableness. - Estimated useful lives of fixed assets are generally based on past experience with similar assets.